 The Biennial Report is an internal report distributed to the Pueblo Community College which addresses the Drug-Free Schools and Communities Act Amendment of 1989 (Public Law 101-226).
-A printed copy of the Report will be housed in the Chief Student Services Officer Office, Student Center, Room 261.
-Also, the Report is located on the College's website on the Student Life tab under the media communications.
+A printed copy of the Report will be housed in the Office of the Vice President of Student Success, Student Center, Room 261.
+Also, the Report is located on the College's website.